Limit coffee-drinking to this time window to lower early death risk, study suggests

 However, the study has a few other shortcomings: For one, recollections of dietary intake are subject to inaccuracies or biases, and they don’t account for long-term habits, the authors said.

-Secondly, even though the authors considered multiple confounders, it’s possible there were others that couldn’t be completely ruled out, they said.
+Secondly, even though the authors considered multiple confounders, it’s possible there were others that couldn’t be completely ruled out, they said — such as variations in work shifts and times of getting up for the day.

 Additionally, genetic information wasn’t available, so the authors were unable to examine any possible effect of genetically determined caffeine metabolism rates.